In January, we will be going to the Thai-Myanmar border to provide mental health support and training to eight different groups.

 ART and Traditional CRAFT EXHIBITION

-MISSION TRIP UPDATE
+MISSION TRIP September 2025

-The sessions have been filled with honest conversations, cultural exchange, and moments of real connection — a reminder that learning goes both ways.
+The sessions were filled with honest conversations, cultural exchange, and moments of real connection — a reminder that learning goes both ways.
 Each day we see not only growth in skills and confidence, but also the strength that comes from coming together as a community to support mental health and wellbeing.

 UPDATES